ZKZOU/Energy-Conservation-as-the-Constraint-Precondition-for-Monotonic-Entropy-Increase/README.md

 This paper, based on the gradient-driven multiplicative entropy framework proposed by Zou (2025), has demonstrated the existence of a precise mathematical constraint structure between the first and second laws of thermodynamics:

-The first law (energy conservation) \( E = \sum_i m_i = \text{constant} \), as the constraint precondition, directly yields the mathematical upper bound of multiplicative entropy \( S = \prod_i m_i \) via the arithmetic-geometric mean inequality: \( S \leq (E/N)^N \).
+The first law (energy conservation) E = ∑ᵢ mᵢ = constant, as the constraint precondition, directly yields the mathematical upper bound of multiplicative entropy S = ∏ᵢ mᵢ via the arithmetic-geometric mean inequality: S ≤ (E/N)ᴺ.
 The second law (entropy increase) is then the necessary dynamical output of the gradient-driven rule under this constraint—every legitimate step of energy transfer strictly increases the multiplicative entropy until reaching the maximum value bounded by the AM-GM inequality.

 The core contributions of this framework are: